-Which iPhone 12 Pro color is the best one?
-That's up to you!
+iPhone 12 Pro colors: Which should you buy?

 Put the bling in your iPhone without putting out a bad vibe with the Gold iPhone 12 Pro.

-What's your flavor?
+What's your iPhone 12 Pro color?

 Each iPhone 12 Pro on this list is the same on the inside.
 And yet, choosing the perfect color is an essential part of the buying process.

 The Graphite iPhone 12 Pro is probably the one to pick for most folks.
 Like Black and Space Gray iPhones before it, the Graphite iPhone 12 Pro is smooth and iconic.
 If you're looking for something brand new and different, nothing beats the Pacific Blue iPhone 12 Pro.
-Nearly as dark as the graphite version, this one is the head-turning model of the year.
+It's nearly as dark as the graphite version, but this one is the head-turning model of the year.

 Looking for something more ordinary?
-If the color isn't important to you or you dislike the newness of the Pacific Blue iPhone 12 Pro, consider the Silver iPhone Pro or Gold iPhone Pro.
+If the color isn't important to you or you dislike the Pacific Blue iPhone 12 Pro's newness, consider the Silver iPhone Pro or Gold iPhone Pro.
 Both finishes are simply gorgeous and ready for close-ups!

 Whatever color you decide, happy shopping and enjoy your new iPhone!